 But what happens to emails sent to those addresses?
 How many people are answering those emails?
 What is the process for assigning, distributing and managing those team emails?

 With email systems designed for individual email, there are typically several gaps in the process.
 On the one hand, some organizations assign an individual to receive all the team emails, read them, decide who should answer each, and forward them accordingly.
-Alternatively, the group mailbox might appear as a folder in everyone’s Outlook client, and management relies on trust – or luck – to ensure that every email is answered exactly once.
+Alternatively, the team inbox might appear as a folder in everyone’s Outlook client, and management relies on trust – or luck – to ensure that every email is answered exactly once.

 Here are four things to think about when it comes to improving your customer service: